In this article we are going to take a look at common allergies in Labrador Retrievers, and what you can do to help your Lab if he suffers from them.

 How Do I Treat My Lab’s Inhalant Allergy?

-There are several ways to treat inhalant allergies; allergy shots involve a serum containing the allergen to which your dog reacts, and over time, the injections can desensitize them to the allergen, reducing the symptoms.
+There are several ways to treat inhalant allergies.
+Allergy shots involve a serum containing the allergen to which your dog reacts.
+Over time, the injections can desensitize them to the allergen, reducing the symptoms.

 Bacterial allergies (also called pyoderma of the skin) usually occur as a secondary infection as a result of the above allergic reactions we’ve discussed.

 Since allergies often cause skin irritation and hair loss, your Lab can often develop lesions or inflamed pustules

 For these, your vet will likely proscribe topical medications like ointments and sprays as well as a round of antibiotics.

 If the infection is severe or doesn’t respond to these treatments, a skin biopsy or scraping might be performed.

 The vet will look for evidence that the infection is symptomatic of a more serious medical condition.